open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/prometheus.md

 ## Configuration

-A Prometheus Exporter MUST support a configuration option to set the host metrics are served on.
-The option MAY be named `host`, and MUST be `localhost` by default.

-A Prometheus Exporter MUST support a configuration option to set the port metrics are served on.
-The option MAY be named `port`, and MUST be `9464` by default.

 A Prometheus Exporter SHOULD support a configuration option to set the [MetricReader](../sdk.md#metricreader) default `aggregation` as a function of instrument kind.
 This option MAY be named `default_aggregation`, and MUST use